 The First Steps

-Transfer students fill out the Transfer Student Form after submitting their enrollment deposit with the Office of Admissions.
-The Transfer Student Form helps the Office of Academic and Advising Services prepare for students' arrival on campus by learning more about their academic background, intended major, and anticipated transfer credits.
-An academic advisor reviews the Transfer Student Form and works with the student to select courses for the upcoming semester.
+Transfer students fill out the Mercer Academic Profile (MAP) after acceptance with the Office of Admissions.
+The MAP helps the Office of Academic and Advising Services prepare for students' arrival on campus by learning more about their academic background, intended major, and anticipated transfer credits.
+An academic advisor reviews the MAP and works with the student to select courses for the upcoming semester.

-In final preparation for the beginning of the fall semester, transfer students participate in Transfer Check-In with the Office of Academic and Advising Services the day before fall classes begin between 10:00 a.m. to 1:00 p.m. to receive their student handbook and planner, course catalog, FREE Mercer t-shirt, and FREE meal ticket for lunch in the dining center.
+In final preparation for the beginning of the fall semester, transfer students participate in Transfer Check-In with the Office of Academic and Advising Services the day before fall classes begin between 9-10 a.m. to receive their course catalog and FREE meal ticket for lunch in the dining center.
+Beginning at 10:00 a.m., students are invited to participate in morning workshops, take a placement exam (if necessary), attend New Student Convocation, and visit the student organization Bear Fair.
+The full schedule can be seen here!

 Academic Programs Throughout the Year